Majesco Motors

 An earlier article on the Majesco Mite appears on the MEN site.
 However, that earlier article does not not include a full evaluation of the engine.
 I’ll address that omission in the present write-up.

 Before commencing, I would as always like to recognize the invaluable assistance rendered to me by others.
 The preservation of model engine history is very much a shared responsibility, and I’m fortunate in having a number of colleagues who recognize this undeniable fact and are unstinting in their willingness to assist where possible.
-In the present instance, I must record a debt of gratitude to Ken Croft, Kevin Richards, Jon Fletcher and Eric Offen, all of whom assisted me very materially during the course of this exercise.
+In the present instance, I must record a debt of gratitude to Ken Croft, Kevin Richards, Jon Fletcher, Eric Offen and Gordon Beeby, all of whom assisted me very materially during the course of this exercise.
 Jon's successful efforts to rectify a few structural issues with the Mite were particularly appreciated.

 That pleasant duty fulfilled, let’s get right on with the story of the Majesco range!